mavnn/mavnn.github.com/source/_posts/2013-12-05-type-providers-from-the-ground-up.markdown

 Any questions or corrections, fire away.
 As mentioned, this is very much the first time I've used type providers - but even this level of usage is providing a goodly amount of value for us.

+And if you're ready for the next challenge... off to [part 2](/type-providers-from-the-first-floor/) with you!